-Lunch, based on the region’s local cuisine, is served from 12:30 to 3:00pm.
-We recommend a siesta and plenty of liquids to help you acclimatise to the altitude.
-Enjoy Teatime at 3:30 p.m. followed by an afternoon excursion, rowing through the reeds near the lodge, where you can observe interesting endemic birds, striking landscapes of a unique geography.
+Lunch, based on the region’s local cuisine, is served from 12:30 to 3:00 pm.
+Depending on your acclimatisation, you will be able to depart on an afternoon excursion, rowing through the reeds near the lodge, where you can observe interesting endemic birds, striking landscapes of unique geography.

-Today we begin with a healthy breakfast on the terrace with a variety of fresh fruit, local cereals and prepare for the excursion to Taquile Island on a 45-minute boat ride across the lake.
-Taquile is considered the most interesting island on the area because of its pristine way of life, unique history and amazing crafts.
+Today begin with a healthy breakfast on the terrace with a variety of fresh fruit, local cereals and prepare for the excursion to Taquile Island on a 45-minute boat ride across the lake.
+Taquile is considered the most interesting island in the area because of its pristine way of life, unique history and amazing crafts.
 The Taquile people are of Quechua origin, as opposed to the majority of region’s locals who are of Aymara origin.
 As part of the Inca Empire, the island has archaeological remains located on the peak of its mountain.
 From the island, you can view the impressive snow-capped Cordillera Real in Bolivia.
-The island enjoys a favourable micro climate for agriculture, producing crops that don’t normally grow at these altitudes.
+The island enjoys a favourable micro-climate for agriculture, producing crops that don’t normally grow at these altitudes.
 As you walk around the island, you will see meet men knitting outdoors, creating some of the finest handicrafts in Peru.

-We will return to the hotel for lunch and siesta.
+Return to the hotel for lunch and siesta.
 After tea, choose from one of the excursions near the hotel.
 A brisk walk past the hotel’s peninsula and along the lake’s shores is one of the more scenic and pleasant activities available.
 The lake’s impressive size, diverse nature and pristine sights have long kept visitors to Titicaca in awe.
 Pass sandy beaches, thick reeds and lush marshes to reach a local community or countryside.
 Here you will be able to see their agrarian and fishing lifestyle as it is inherent in their customs and traditions.

 After teatime bike around the fields of Plateria.
 This excursion will become one of your memorable bike rides.
 The fields of Plateria, the district where Titilaka is located, provide the perfect setting for active exploration.
 Follow country roads along the grand lake and diverse terrain, where you will observe the local villager’s rural way of life.
 You will see them washing clothes, herding their animals and tending to their children.
 These are conditions for a great time outdoors; you set the pace and direction.

 After breakfast, prepare for checkout and we will transfer to the airport.
-On the way, enjoy a guided excursion to Sillustani, a spectacular peninsula facing the Umayo lagoon and home to the area’s best preserved remains.
+On the way, enjoy a guided excursion to Sillustani, a spectacular peninsula facing the Umayo lagoon and home to the area’s best-preserved remains.
 In addition to its unique geography, this site was a burial ground for the Pucara, Tiahuanaco and Ccolla pre-Inca cultures long before the Inca expansion.
 This is an impressive site that combines archaeology, history and an amazing landscape.
 After the tour, continue to Juliaca airport or train station where you will board your plane or train to your next destination.